Picking the Right Contractor

-A More Manageable & Efficient Source Selection Process: This multi-step technique has been used to produce a more manageable and efficient source selection process; potential offerors learn early in the process that they may not be able to compete effectively.
+A more manageable and efficient source selection process.
+The Advisory Multi-step Process has been used to produce a more manageable and efficient source selection process; potential offerors learn early in the process that they may not be able to compete effectively.
 Industry benefits by avoiding expenditure of unnecessary business development resources.
 Government benefits by avoiding the expenditure of scarce evaluation resources on weak proposals.
 This technique can be used to make the evaluation process more manageable and streamlined in a situation where an agency is expecting to receive a large number of offers.
 On the other hand, the technique has also been used successfully to increase competition when a strong incumbent may be discouraging competition.

-Changing the Competitive Environment with a Draft RFP: When there is sufficient time in the presolicitation phase of a procurement, agencies should be encouraged to issue draft RFPs as a key attachment to the presolicitation notice issued under the Advisory Multi-step Process described above.
+Changing the competitive environment with a draft RFP.
+When there is sufficient time in the presolicitation phase of a procurement, agencies should be encouraged to issue draft RFPs as a key attachment to the presolicitation notice issued under the Advisory Multi-step Process.
 Draft RFPs provide the information needed to help potential respondents make decisions about whether to participate.
-In addition, draft RFPs inform the Industry exchanges described above.
+In addition, draft RFPs inform the industry exchanges described earlier.

 Lessons learned from multiple agency procurements indicate that draft RFPs inform industry of the desire for open competition and increase the competitive field, thereby allowing for stronger technical and cost competition and providing clearer direction and requirements for the RFP.
 Draft RFPs can change the competitive environment of an acquisition, especially when there has been a long-term incumbent.

 - Industry exchanges should be used to help the government communicate more clearly, especially when the requirements are complex.

 - Multi-step techniques can increase technical and cost competition.

 - Multi-step techniques are an effective way to increase competition when there is a strong incumbent.